Psoriasis

 • Individualize treatment goals by recognizing that “clear skin” means different things to different patients.

-• Understand the patient’s reasons for discontinuation if topical or other therapies have been stopped.
+• Understand the patient’s reasons for discontinuation if they have stopped topical or other therapies.

 • Screen for and proactively manage comorbidities (e.g., psoriatic arthritis, cardiovascular disease).

-• Acknowledge and normalize that flare-ups are common and may be triggered by stress or seasonal changes.
+• Acknowledge and normalize flare-ups as common and may be triggered by stress or seasonal changes.

 • Consider life context and stressors by discussing upcoming life events that may influence treatment choices or urgency.